MoopsLC/alt-clock/README.md

 This is just a little thing I threw together so I could keep track of how I was spending my time without having to resort to paid solutions.
-If anyone else finds it useful, please let me know!
+However if decide to try it and encounter any issues, please let me know!

 ### License